5jt/Tatin/docs/source/install-server.md

-Most foreseeable errors (bugs in Tatin etc.) are trapped and return a 500 (Internal Server Error) response but do not stop the server
+Most foreseeable errors (bugs in Tatin etc.) are trapped and return a 500 (Internal Server Error) response but do not stop the server.
 However, errors such as an aplcore or a WS FULL could bring the server down.

 !!! tip inline end "On Windows :fontawesome-brands-windows:"